CamGomezDev/pokemon-generator/README.md

 This is a Pokemon name generator that works in the browser in the form of a Vue app.
 It uses TensorFlow.js for all of the deep learning code.
 The neural network is composed of an LSTM layer for processing a Dense layer for the output.

+This entire project was made for this YouTube video: https://youtu.be/IdVKnazDPXA

 It's deployed here, if you want to check it out: https://poke-generator.herokuapp.com/

 ![alt text](https://github.com/dokasov/pokemon-generator/blob/master/git-img.png)